pyrsia/pyrsia.github.io/blog/2022-12-02-create-macOS-brew-installer-for-rust-binary.md

 $ echo sample_text | nc localhost 9090
 ```

 Now check the rust_app program terminal.
-It will show the same text i.e. `sample_text` whatever we send through netcat
+It will show the same text i.e. `sample_text` which we send through netcat
 client.

 ### Upload Archive in Cloud Storage